video-dev/hls.js/docs/API.md

 Override current Media Source duration to `Infinity` for a live broadcast.
 Useful, if you are building a player which relies on native UI capabilities in modern browsers.
 If you want to have a native Live UI in environments like iOS Safari, Safari, Android Google Chrome, etc. set this value to `true`.

+### `liveCleanupPastVTTCues` / `liveCleanupPastID3Cues`

+(default: `undefined`)

+Positive finite number value of seconds behind the current live stream playback time in order to cleanup past text track/ID3 cues (e.g. = 30 seconds will cleanup cues with end time less than `current time - 30` and will basically do that in 30 seconds intervals).

 ### `enableWorker`